 Turkish Coffee Culture

-If you can't resist the coffee house experience, there's actually a women's-only coffee house in the touristic Aegean town of Bodrum.
+Because coffee houses are frequented only by men, it's not uncommon to be looked at if you are a woman.
+If you can't resist the coffee house experience, there's actually a women-only coffee house in the touristic Aegean town of Bodrum.

 Fortune Telling With Coffee